 Dave’s efforts as an organizer and his work forming the Dauphin County Young Democrats lead to a position as a Regional Field Director for Governor Wolf’s first campaign in 2014.
 Dave oversaw Dauphin, Cumberland and Perry Counties.

 Dave worked for the Pennsylvania Department of Agriculture before moving to the Pennsylvania Department of Revenue where he served as a Tax Account Technician working tax collections and compliance.
 This position was an AFSCME position and Dave started attending local union meetings and became a shop steward.
 At one of the labor conventions Dave was attending he was introduced to a program called Path to Power where card carrying union members are recruited to run for local office.
 Dave, with the encouragement of fellow union members and friends, ran for and won a seat on Harrisburg City Council in 2017.

-Shortly after getting elected to City Council, Dave began working at the Capital Region United Way as a labor liaison where he worked with unions to support various United Way initiatives.
-In 2020, Dave was brought on as the Community Services and Education Director of the Pennsylvania AFL-CIO.
-Dave’s job is to coordinate statewide social services programs with non-profits across the state.
-Dave works on mobilizing teachers, nurses, sanitation workers, supporting campaigns against hunger, supporting workers on strike, and expanding workforce programs.
+In 2020, Dave was brought on as the Community Services and Education Director of the Pennsylvania AFL-CIO, where Dave’s job was to coordinate statewide social services programs with non-profits across the state.

 Dave was elected to the House of Representatives in 2022, and now serves as the Vice Chair of the Housing & Community Development Committee, in addition to being a member of the Appropriations, Committee On Committees, Gaming Oversight, Human Services, and Local Government Committees.